 This firm repaired airplanes.
-Their employes were all gifted in their field.
+Their employees were all gifted in their field.
 So when the airplane business would have to be shut down, they looked for new activities.
-They were good in aluminium so any kind of goods made from aluminium counted: from a parabolic antenna through cheese-tub to microcars.
-One of their engineers, József Horváth already played with the idea of building himself a car.
+They were good in aluminum so any kind of goods made from aluminum counted: from a parabolic antenna through cheese-tub to microcars.
+One of their engineers, József Horv th already played with the idea of building himself a car.
 So he brought his plans to the factory and there they started to build the car.
 József Zappel, another engineer also fancied the idea of a bubble-car so, he too, did some drafts.

 The doors of the 2+2 seater Alba Regia opened conventionally.
 The roof of the Balaton might be pushed backwards with a handle to get access to the cabin, just like in an airplane.

 The engines were put to the rear of the cars.
 The idea of the gearbox was taken from the Isetta, the reverse from the Messerschmitt.
 For this they added another flywheel to the engine.
 When the driver wanted to go to the other direction, he or she stopped the engine, pushed a button and started the engine to the other direction.
 These powertrains were two-stroke so they could puff either way.
 At the usual 1st of May parade in 1956 four microcars jounced along the cobblestoned streets of Székesfehérvár: the Úttörô, Isetta and the locally made Alba Regia and Balaton.